Frank Peregory – Medal of Honor – 29th Infantry Division

 On the evening of June 6, the war was still far from over for the men of the 116th regiment of the 29th Infantry Division, and they were charged with a very urgent mission: to make way towards Grandcamp to reinforce the Rangers fighting at the Pointe du Hoc battery.
 The latter landed after 7 am on Tuesday 6 June, and were charged with destroying formidable German guns.
 But no reinforcement can be sent to them by the sea, and they are now surrounded by the Germans, controlling only a thin strip of land sinking a small kilometer inland.
 Faced with incessant counter-attacks, the small hundred surviving Rangers demanded support from the navy, which carried out numerous shootings in the area.

-According to plans originally planned, the Rangers must stand until the arrival of the men from Omaha, namely the soldiers of the 116th Regiment of the 29th Infantry Division supported by Sherman tanks.
-The junction must be on June 6th.
-But, hard-hit by the landing on Omaha, reinforcements access only in the evening to the western outskirts of Vierville-sur-Mer, about ten kilometers away with Pointe du Hoc.
+According to the plans initially planned, the Rangers must advance to Osmanville, reinforced by the men from Omaha, namely the soldiers of the 116th Regiment of the 29th Infantry Division supported by Sherman tanks.
+The junction must be June 6th.
+But, hardened by the landing on Omaha, the reinforcements only reach the western outskirts of Vierville-sur-Mer, at a distance of nearly ten kilometers with the Pointe du Hoc.
 On the night of June 6 to 7, German patrols cross the weak American lines and sow confusion.

 After joining Colonel Rudder’s Rangers, Frank Peregory and his brothers-in-arms of the 116th Infantry Regiment headed the villages of Grandcamp and Maisy, three and four kilometers respectively from Pointe du Hoc.